 Except as otherwise provided, any request for an order shall be made by motion.
 Motions in a bankruptcy case are governed by Federal Rule of Bankruptcy Procedure 9013 and 9014.
 Motions in an adversary proceeding are governed by Federal Rule of Bankruptcy Procedure 7005 and 7007.

 Rule 9013-2.
 Motion Documents

 (b) RESPONSIVE DOCUMENTS.
-Any entity opposing a motion and wishing to be heard shall file and serve a response, which shall include a concise memorandum of facts and law and, if facts are at issue, an opposing affidavit.
+Any entity opposing a motion and wishing to be heard shall file and serve a response, which shall include a concise memorandum of facts and law, if facts are at issue, an affidavit, and a proposed order.
 A response may include a request for an order denying the motion or a request for an order imposing costs, fees and expenses, but shall not include a request for any other relief.

 (c) NOTICE OF WITNESSES.

 (1) If a party filing or responding to a motion anticipates offering oral testimony, the moving or responsive documents shall state the name, address and substance of the testimony of the proposed witness.

 (2) No evidence shall be presented at the initial hearing.
 The court will determine at the initial hearing whether an evidentiary hearing is required.

 (d) AFFIDAVITS; VERIFICATIONS.
 Affidavits shall be made on personal knowledge, set forth only facts that would be admissible in evidence, and show affirmatively that the affiant or verifier is competent to testify to the matters stated.
 An attorney shall not verify documents to be filed except with respect to facts of which the attorney has personal knowledge.